Nonviolent direct action requires no-one’s permission

 Not the job of poetry to serve the revolution.

-Heathcote Williams is a poet, playwright, author and actor.
+Heathcote Williams was a poet, playwright, author and actor.
 His first book, The Speakers, was published in 1964.
 A portrait of the orators at Speakers Corner in Hyde Park, it was greeted with critical acclaim.
 He went on to write his epic poems Whale Nation, Autogedden, Sacred Elephant and Falling for a Dolphin, which were all published by Jonathan Cape and released as audiobooks by Naxos.
 Heathcote's first full length play, AC/DC, won a hat-trick of prestigious awards.
 His other plays include The Local Stigmatic, The Immortalist and Hancock's Last Half Hour.
 More recent works: Badshah Khan: Islamic Peace Warrior (Thin Man Press), a play about Christopher Marlowe, Killing Kit, due to be staged at the Cockpit, and a play about squatting and the homeless, The Ruff Tuff Cream Puff Estate Agency and Frestonia Rules OK? due to be workshopped by Cardboard Citizens.

 And now interconnected activists